soniclinkerman/echotask/README.md

-EchoTask is a simpel todo-app designed to help you keep track of your everyday tasks!
+EchoTask is a simple todo-app designed to help you keep track of your everyday tasks!

 Project demo: https://echotask.vercel.app/

-This app allows you to c
+This app allows you to
 -Create Tasks
 -Filter tasks based on importance
 -Edit Tasks